Views expressed by the host on this program, riveting a nation, rallying a nation.

 This human ecology, he says, is based on the fact that man, quote, has a nature he must respect and that he cannot manipulate at will.

-Now what we have going on here is selective application.
+Now, what we have going on here is selective application.

 The environmentalist wackos and the left and the Democrat Party think the Pope is agreeing with them on climate change.

-So man, they're snapping two and they're embracing that.
+So, man, they're snapping two and they're embracing that.

 They are ignoring the Pope's rationale and logic.

-Hey, if you're going to be green, if you're going to protect the earth, if you're going to say protecting the earth is paramount, then you got to protect everything in it, and you've got to accept everything in it as created, including your own body.
+Hey, if you're going to be green, if you're going to protect the earth, if you're going to say protecting the earth is paramount, then you've got to protect everything in it and you've got to accept everything in it as created, including your own body, including you do not kill other people in the womb.

-And they probably will get away with it.
+They're ignoring those two things, and they probably will get away with it.

 The National Journal is the closest you can get to the drive-by media that has pointed this out.

-Now, we here on the EIB network are pointing it out, and I'm sure other conservative media is.
+Now, we here on the EIB network pointing it out, and I'm sure other conservative media is.

-Yeah, it's 20 and 21.
+Grab Sunbit's, yeah, it's 20 and 21.

-It's during the all-star panel segment.
+It's during the All-Star Panel segment.

 And Wallace asks a question of Dr. Krauthammer.

-While liberals are chairing uh the Pope's statements about global warming, uh there are some other statements that uh they may have some trouble with, and let's put those up on the screen.
+While liberals are cheering the Pope's statements about global warming, there are some other statements that they may have some trouble with.

-Since everything is interrelated, concern for the protection of nature is also incompatible with the justification of abortion.
+In this encyclical, the Pope also says this, since everything is interrelated, concern for the protection of nature is also incompatible with the justification of abortion.

 Charles, that's kind of an interesting linkage by the Pope.